What genres do I work with?

 So let’s work out some definitions for sex ratings.

-I will work with manuscripts that contain content up to Level 4.
+I work with manuscripts that contain content up to Level 4.
 Anything beyond this is not my kind of book, and you should want an editor who appreciates your work.
 Furthermore, I am not the right editor for same-sex pairings between main characters.
 I’m not well-acquainted enough with same-sex relationship dynamics to do justice to it.

 Level 1 - Sweet and wholesome.
 Handholding, the occasional caress, and chaste kisses only.
 Jane Austen’s flinty-eyed chaperones would find nothing to reproach in this courtship.
 These lovebirds are definitely waiting for marriage.
 The greatest danger here is getting a cavity.